anicholson44/resume/README.md

 * Joined as engineer #3
 * Built **foundational services and products**, including a resilient email system, partnership integrations, and web portal products for both patients and therapists
 * Drove **cross-functional initiatives**, including a process to develop an **SDLC** and an **org-wide reference architecture** based on Domain-Driven Design, Event-Driven Architecture, and Command/Query Responsibility Segregation
-* Implemented a Transactional Outbox and Durable Workflow Execution Environment to provide the team with **solutions to widespread distributed systems problems**
+* Implemented a Transactional Outbox and Durable Workflow Execution Environment to provide the organization with **solutions to widespread distributed systems problems**

 **Staff Software Engineer at Sift** • *01/2021 - 12/2021, remote*
 * Joined through the **2021 acquisition of ChargeBack**
-* Designed and **led development of a new data architecture** to enable flexible product support for customers, **unblocking business scalability**
+* Designed and **led development of a new data architecture** to enable flexible product support for customers, **unlocking a scalable business strategy**
-* **Worked closely with product managers** to shape our low-code business rules platform
+* **Led product engineering** of a low-code business rules platform

 **Senior Full-Stack React/Ruby on Rails Engineer and Team Lead at Spatial Networks** • *03/2020 - 12/2020, remote*
 * **Led development** and **took ownership over project success** for a **strategic low-code platform** feature using **Ruby on Rails, React, and PostgreSQL**